A walk in the woods is one of life's simple pleasures.

 Walkers in Scotland have a statutory right of access to almost all land, including forestry and woodlands, through the Land Reform (Scotland) Act 2003, which made Scotland one of the most walker-friendly countries in Europe.
 Access rights also apply to cyclists and horseriders.

-The Welsh Assembly has pledged to maintain Wales’s 126,000 hectares under public ownership.
+The Welsh Government has pledged to maintain Wales’s 126,000 hectares under public ownership.
 Walkers in Wales have the right to enjoy most Forestry Commission woodland, but have the same limitations in enjoying private woodland that walkers in England do.

 Our vision is for people to be able to walk in all woodland in Great Britain.